shannon112/arduino_ESCandBLDC/README.md

 ### Wiring
 See the figure below
 hint: DON'T connect the red wire to your 5v Port,
-because it could destroy your computer's USB Port.
 Just keep it empty !

 ### Instruction